nmcbrown67/sedaro-fork/app/query_tutorial.md

             )''',
 ```

 Finally, we need to add the data we're reading from the other agent.
 This also needs special handling - we'll use `agent!(Body2)` to indicate which agent we want to read from.
-To avoid deadlock, this reads from the most recent previous step of the other agent.
+This will read data from the most recently computed state for the other agent, and will never cause a deadlock.

 ```
             'consumed': '''(